Ni-Songhao/UnifiedReward/README.md

 😊 We are actively gathering feedback from the community to improve our models. **We welcome your input and encourage you to stay updated through our repository**!!

 Please leave us a star ⭐ if you find our work helpful.
-- [2025/5] 🔥🔥 We released [UnifiedReward-qwen-7b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-7b), a more powerful unified reward model built upon [Qwen2.5-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct)!!
+- [2025/5] 🔥🔥 We released [UnifiedReward-qwen-[[3b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-3b)/[7b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-7b)/[32b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-32b)], the more powerful unified reward models built upon [Qwen2.5-VL-Instruct](https://huggingface.co/collections/Qwen/qwen25-vl-6795ffac22b334a837c0f9a5)!!(https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct)!
 All its inference and evaluation codes are provided in `./inference_qwen` and `./benchmark_evaluation` directory, respectively.
 - [2025/5] 🔥🔥 We released [UnifiedReward-Think-7b](https://huggingface.co/CodeGoat24/UnifiedReward-Think-7b), the first unified multimodal CoT reward model.
 See [project page](https://github.com/CodeGoat24/UnifiedReward/tree/main/UnifiedReward-Think) for details.
 - [2025/4] 🔥🔥 We released [UnifiedReward-0.5B](https://huggingface.co/CodeGoat24/UnifiedReward-0.5b).
 Feel free to use it based on your needs.
 - [2025/4] 🔥🔥 We updated [UnifiedReward-7B](https://huggingface.co/CodeGoat24/UnifiedReward-7b), incorporating valuable feedback from the community, and released [UnifiedReward-7B-v1.5](https://huggingface.co/CodeGoat24/UnifiedReward-7b-v1.5) by introducing pointwise scoring for generated images across three dimensions: alignment, coherence, and style, each rated on a continuous scale from 1 to 5.